tmiklas/tbeam-helium-mapper/README.md

 00 4B 02 58 00
 AEsCWAA=
 ```
-That last output `AEsCWAA=` is the Base64-encoded payload, read to use.
+That last output `AEsCWAA=` is the Base64-encoded payload, ready to use.

 #### Queue the Downlink packet for transmission
 Paste that payload into the Helium Console under the Downlink panel for that device.
 Select a specific device, then the "Cloud Down-arrow" icon on the right ("Send a manual downlink to this device") to open the Downlink panel.